How to Create AI Prompts: Design the Process Before You Write

 Defining the role you want AI to play

-Another important step in prompt design is deciding what role you want the AI to take before giving it instructions.
-Many people assume the AI automatically knows how to help, but in practice it responds very differently depending on whether it is acting as a writer, an editor, a planner, or a reviewer.
+Another part of prompt design is deciding what role you want the AI to take before giving it instructions.
+Many people assume the AI automatically knows how to help, but it responds very differently depending on whether it is acting as a writer, an editor, a planner, or a reviewer.
 If the role is not defined, the AI fills in the gap on its own, which often leads to results that miss expectations.

 A professional leads a small group discussion at a table while others listen with laptops open.